spacebanana420/tanuki/README.md

 [Full configuration information](doc/config.md)

-To play games and manage your data, you need to add game and data entries to your ```config.txt```, which is automatically created where Tanuki is.
+To play games and manage your data, you need to add game and data entries to your ```config.txt```.
+For Unix-like systems, this file is located in `~/.config/tanuki/config.txt`.
+In other systems such as Windows, it's located/created where Tanuki is.

 You can configure this file from within the launcher, or you can manually write your config text file.